 Low fatigue negatively affects purchasing price, which is reasonable.
 However, low fatigue also negatively affects selling price, which I think is incorrect.

-#3 Updated by scrawl . about 3 years ago
+#3 Updated by scrawl . over 3 years ago

 - Target version set to openmw-future